oVirt/ovirt-site/source/engine/engine-development-environment.html.md

 ### IBM JDK

-There is [issues](https://code.google.com/p/google-web-toolkit/issues/detail?id=7530) when building oVirt engine using the IBM JDK.
+There are [issues](https://code.google.com/p/google-web-toolkit/issues/detail?id=7530) when building oVirt engine using the IBM JDK.

-The workaround to this problem is removing all the .gwtar files that are inside the gwt-user.jar package and building the project using `EXTRA_BUILD_FLAGS="-Dgwt.usearchives=false"`.
+The workaround to this problem is to remove all GWTAR files inside the gwt-user.jar package and build the project using `EXTRA_BUILD_FLAGS="-Dgwt.usearchives=false"`.

 Author: --[Alon Bar-Lev](User:Alonbl) ([talk](User talk:Alonbl)) 02:25, 1 July 2014 (GMT)